ingesolvoll/kee-frame/README.md

 ```

 ## Controller state transitions
 This rules of controller states are stolen entirely from Keechma.

+NOTE: `false` is not treated as falsy in controllers, it is considered as any other value.
+The explicitly negative value that stops controllers is `nil`.

-They are:
+The controller rules are:
 * When previous and current parameter values are the same, do nothing
 * When previous parameter was nil and current is not nil, call `start`.
 * When previous parameter was not nil and current is nil, call `stop`.